ldijkman/randomnerd_esp32_wifi_manager/ESP8266-TFT_eSPI/readme.md

 want to make an ESP8266 touch display for Electra

+---

+idea: do a local network scan for other mDNS "Electra" devices
+- and show a touch control butoon on screen. button color reveals status of the other device

+---

 Will try TFT Touch LCD with ESP8266 NodeMCU 12E TFT_eSPI https://www.google.com/search?q=nodemcu
 -also same pinout tested on ESP8266 Wemos D1 R2 12F arduino uno sized == succesfull